tsgouros/stellasonos-v3/README.md

 Some other things to consider
 - Image should be resized accordingly if needed
 - The segmented image output should be displayed onto the canvas directly
+- Test with a similar set up as the images.json

 - May also need to look at how React Native handles canvases (me)